DataFire/Integrations/integrations/generated/kubernetes/README.md

   * observedGeneration `integer`: Most recent generation observed when updating this PDB status.
 PodDisruptionsAllowed and other status informatio is valid only if observedGeneration equals to PDB's object generation.

 ### io.k8s.api.policy.v1beta1.PodSecurityPolicy
-* io.k8s.api.policy.v1beta1.PodSecurityPolicy `object`: PodSecurityPolicy governs the ability to make requests that affect the Security Context that will be applied to a pod and container.
+* io.k8s.api.policy.v1beta1.PodSecurityPolicy `object`: Pod Security Policy governs the ability to make requests that affect the Security Context that will be applied to a pod and container.
   * apiVersion `string`: APIVersion defines the versioned schema of this representation of an object.
 Servers should convert recognized schemas to the latest internal value, and may reject unrecognized values.
 More info: https://git.k8s.io/community/contributors/devel/api-conventions.md#resources
   * kind `string`: Kind is a string value representing the REST resource this object represents.
 Servers may infer this from the endpoint the client submits requests to.
 Cannot be updated.
 In CamelCase.
 More info: https://git.k8s.io/community/contributors/devel/api-conventions.md#types-kinds
   * metadata [io.k8s.apimachinery.pkg.apis.meta.v1.ObjectMeta](#io.k8s.apimachinery.pkg.apis.meta.v1.objectmeta)
   * spec [io.k8s.api.policy.v1beta1.PodSecurityPolicySpec](#io.k8s.api.policy.v1beta1.podsecuritypolicyspec)

 ### io.k8s.api.policy.v1beta1.PodSecurityPolicyList
-* io.k8s.api.policy.v1beta1.PodSecurityPolicyList `object`: PodSecurityPolicyList is a list of PodSecurityPolicy objects.
+* io.k8s.api.policy.v1beta1.PodSecurityPolicyList `object`: Pod Security Policy List is a list of PodSecurityPolicy objects.
   * apiVersion `string`: APIVersion defines the versioned schema of this representation of an object.
 Servers should convert recognized schemas to the latest internal value, and may reject unrecognized values.
 More info: https://git.k8s.io/community/contributors/devel/api-conventions.md#resources
-  * items **required** `array`: items is a list of schema objects.
+  * items **required** `array`: Items is a list of schema objects.
     * items [io.k8s.api.policy.v1beta1.PodSecurityPolicy](#io.k8s.api.policy.v1beta1.podsecuritypolicy)
   * kind `string`: Kind is a string value representing the REST resource this object represents.
 Servers may infer this from the endpoint the client submits requests to.
 Cannot be updated.
 In CamelCase.
 More info: https://git.k8s.io/community/contributors/devel/api-conventions.md#types-kinds
   * metadata [io.k8s.apimachinery.pkg.apis.meta.v1.ListMeta](#io.k8s.apimachinery.pkg.apis.meta.v1.listmeta)

 ### io.k8s.api.policy.v1beta1.PodSecurityPolicySpec
-* io.k8s.api.policy.v1beta1.PodSecurityPolicySpec `object`: PodSecurityPolicySpec defines the policy enforced.
+* io.k8s.api.policy.v1beta1.PodSecurityPolicySpec `object`: Pod Security Policy Spec defines the policy enforced.
-  * allowPrivilegeEscalation `boolean`: allowPrivilegeEscalation determines if a pod can request to allow privilege escalation.
+  * allowPrivilegeEscalation `boolean`: AllowPrivilegeEscalation determines if a pod can request to allow privilege escalation.
 If unspecified, defaults to true.
-  * allowedCapabilities `array`: allowedCapabilities is a list of capabilities that can be requested to add to the container.
+  * allowedCapabilities `array`: AllowedCapabilities is a list of capabilities that can be requested to add to the container.
 Capabilities in this field may be added at the pod author's discretion.
-You must not list a capability in both allowedCapabilities and requiredDropCapabilities.
+You must not list a capability in both AllowedCapabilities and RequiredDropCapabilities.
     * items `string`
-  * allowedFlexVolumes `array`: allowedFlexVolumes is a whitelist of allowed Flexvolumes.
+  * allowedFlexVolumes `array`: AllowedFlexVolumes is a whitelist of allowed Flexvolumes.
 Empty or nil indicates that all Flexvolumes may be used.
-This parameter is effective only when the usage of the Flexvolumes is allowed in the "volumes" field.
+This parameter is effective only when the usage of the Flexvolumes is allowed in the "Volumes" field.
     * items [io.k8s.api.policy.v1beta1.AllowedFlexVolume](#io.k8s.api.policy.v1beta1.allowedflexvolume)
-  * allowedHostPaths `array`: allowedHostPaths is a white list of allowed host paths.
+  * allowedHostPaths `array`: is a white list of allowed host paths.
 Empty indicates that all host paths may be used.
     * items [io.k8s.api.policy.v1beta1.AllowedHostPath](#io.k8s.api.policy.v1beta1.allowedhostpath)
-  * defaultAddCapabilities `array`: defaultAddCapabilities is the default set of capabilities that will be added to the container unless the pod spec specifically drops the capability.
-You may not list a capability in both defaultAddCapabilities and requiredDropCapabilities.
-Capabilities added here are implicitly allowed, and need not be included in the allowedCapabilities list.
+  * defaultAddCapabilities `array`: DefaultAddCapabilities is the default set of capabilities that will be added to the container unless the pod spec specifically drops the capability.
+You may not list a capability in both DefaultAddCapabilities and RequiredDropCapabilities.
+Capabilities added here are implicitly allowed, and need not be included in the AllowedCapabilities list.
     * items `string`
-  * defaultAllowPrivilegeEscalation `boolean`: defaultAllowPrivilegeEscalation controls the default setting for whether a process can gain more privileges than its parent process.
+  * defaultAllowPrivilegeEscalation `boolean`: DefaultAllowPrivilegeEscalation controls the default setting for whether a process can gain more privileges than its parent process.
   * fsGroup **required** [io.k8s.api.policy.v1beta1.FSGroupStrategyOptions](#io.k8s.api.policy.v1beta1.fsgroupstrategyoptions)
   * hostIPC `boolean`: hostIPC determines if the policy allows the use of HostIPC in the pod spec.
   * hostNetwork `boolean`: hostNetwork determines if the policy allows the use of HostNetwork in the pod spec.